 Engineered wood flooring comprises 3 or 4 wood layers that are glued together.
 This allows for sanding and restoring the floorboards to their original finish in case of damage.
 They are very stable and more resistant to shrinking and swelling compared to solid hardwoods.

 The wear layer or protective overlay is highly dependable, with some manufacturers claiming it can last up to 30 years.
-Using laminate flooring for your bath is an inexpensive option.
-However, it’s important to remember to protect the base wood from moisture.
+However, using laminate flooring for your bath is an inexpensive option.
+Also, it’s important to remember to protect the base wood from moisture.

 To create a distinctive look for your bathroom wood, consider using reclaimed wood panels.
 This type of flooring is made from timber that has been previously utilized and attached.
 However, keep in mind that installing reclaimed wood floors can be expensive.